For information on how to get to Optus Stadium visit the Transperth website.

 - Upgraded East Perth Station to accommodate additional passengers on event days.

-- An eight-stand Gloucester Park Bus Hub in East Perth will allow spectators to access more than 40,000 inner-city car bays.
+- Nelson Avenue special event bus stands will allow spectators to access more than 40,000 inner-city car bays.

-- A new Swan River pedestrian bridge between the Burswood Peninsula and East Perth will also attract people to the precinct outside event days once complete in May 2018.
+- Pedestrian bridge over the Swan River between the Burswood Peninsula and East Perth will also attract people to the precinct outside event days once complete in May 2018.

-- The Swan River pedestrian bridge will ease the pedestrian flow on Windan Bridge and divert traffic away from East Perth’s high-density residential area.
+- The Matagarup pedestrian bridge will ease the pedestrian flow on Windan Bridge and divert traffic away from East Perth’s high-density residential area.

-- A new pedestrian underpass under Victoria Park Drive will provide safe access to the new Stadium Station.
+- Pedestrian underpass under Victoria Park Drive to provide safe access to Perth Stadium Station.

 Enhancing existing infrastructure

-- Extend and widen Victoria Park Drive road bridge over the rail network has been extended and widened.
+- The Victoria Park Drive road bridge over the rail network has been extended and widened.

-- Improve Great Eastern Highway and Victoria Park Drive intersection to accommodate increased bus and vehicle movement.
+- The Great Eastern Highway and Victoria Park Drive intersection has been upgraded to accommodate increased bus and vehicle movement.